Ipouyall/Omega-Regular-Stoch-Cert/README.md

 "Supermartingale Certificates for Quantitative Omega-regular Verification and Control", which is proposed a novel approach for quantitative $\omega$-regular verification and control of infinite-state stochastic systems.

+For the Artifact Evaluation version of this project, please refer to the [Instruction.md](./Documents/Instruction.md) for detailed setup and execution instructions.

 ## Features